muratk5n/thirdwave/en/index.md

 ---

-Docker software allows packing of code that needs run together in a neat package, all code, utilities, even the OS itself.
+Docker software allows packaging of code that needs run together in a neat package, all code, utilities, even the OS itself.
 From AWS: " Similar to how a virtual machine virtualizes (removes the need to directly manage) server hardware, containers virtualize the operating